 Length: c.
-28 minutes
+30 minutes

-“I composed my First Piano Concerto in 1926,” Bartók wrote.
-“I consider it a good composition, although its structure is a bit – even very – difficult for both audience and orchestra.
-That is why a few years later… I wished to compose the Piano Concerto No. 2 with fewer difficulties for the orchestra and more pleasing in its thematic material… Most of the themes in the piece are more popular and lighter in character.”
+“I consider my First Piano Concerto a good composition, although its structure is a bit – indeed one might say very -- difficult for both audience and orchestra.
+That is why a few years later… I composed the Piano Concerto No. 2 with fewer difficulties for the orchestra and more pleasing in its thematic material… Most of the themes in the piece are more popular and lighter in character.”

 The listener encountering this pugilistic work is unlikely to find it to be “lighter” than virtually anything in Bartok’s output except his First Concerto.
 In this context, the Hungarian critic György Kroó wryly reminds us that Wagner considered Tristan und Isolde a lightweight counterpart to his “Ring” – “easily performable, with box office appeal”.